 We feel Crowder College offers a complete package to prospective student-athletes.
 We have a great baseball program and can help student-athletes prepare for a successful academic career at the same time.

 Many players leaving Crowder after their tenure in the last 7 years have received scholarship offers from 4-year institutions, continuing the great tradition of placing players at the next level across the country.
-Some 63 former Roughriders have been drafted and enjoyed a major league career in the past twenty-five years, many still playing professional baseball.
-In the last 6 years, 21 Roughriders and/or former Roughriders have been drafted, while 12 players signed professional contracts with major league organizations.
+Some 67 former Roughriders have been drafted and enjoyed a major league career in the past twenty-five years, many still playing professional baseball.
+In the last 8 years, 25 Roughriders and/or former Roughriders have been drafted, while 15 players signed professional contracts with major league organizations.
 In addition to professional baseball, Crowder has sent many more players to NCAA Division I baseball programs during the same time, as well as Division II and NAIA schools.
+(See Roughriders Moving on for more information)

 The Crowder College Baseball Team plays a full 20-game scrimmage schedule in the fall and a regular 56-game spring schedule in Division I of the National Junior College Athletic Association (NJCAA).
 Although Crowder College does not have a conference affiliation, we play a tough 28-game Region 16 schedule, as well as many other nationally-ranked teams.
 Since our campus is located in the southwest corner of Missouri, near the Arkansas, Oklahoma, and Kansas state lines, we play many colleges in the four-state area.
 Our team also makes a trip each spring to play top talent in Texas.